GuFFy12/Discord-Token-Checker/README.md

 # Discord-Token-Checker
 Parse discord tokens from any file and directory.
 Check validity, nitro and paymenst.

+I DONT WANT UPDATE PROJECT, SOME BIG ISSUES AND NOT GOOD FUNC!!!
+EXTRA SHITCODE!

 Now it can parse tokens from any files and directory!
 I decided not to withdraw data from account.
 I don't want to complicate the checker!

 ## Menu